xebialabs/AWSWebinar/modules/xebialabs/devops-as-code/README.md

 cd master/modules/xebialabs/devops-as-code
 ```

-# Start up the XL DevOps Platform
+# Start up XL Deploy, XL Release and Jenkins

-1) If you are already running XL Deploy, XL Release or Jenkins on your local machine, please stop them.
+1) If you are already running XL Deploy, XL Release, or Jenkins on your local machine, please stop them.

-2) Start up the XL DevOps Platform and Jenkins server:
+2) Start up the XL Deploy, XL Release, and Jenkins server:
 ```
 docker-compose up --build
 ```

-3) Wait for XL Deploy, XL Release and Jenkins to have started up.
+3) Wait for XL Deploy, XL Release and Jenkins to start up.
 This will have occurred when the following line is shown in the logs:
 ```
 devopsascode_xl-cli_1 exited with code 0
 ```

 1) Open the XL Deploy GUI at http://localhost:4516/ and login with the username `admin` and password `admin`.
-Verify that the about box reports the version to be **8.5.0-alpha.13**.
+Verify that the About box reports the version to be **8.5.0-alpha.13**.

 2) Open the XL Release GUI at http://localhost:5516/ and login with the username `admin` and password `admin`.
-Verify that the about box reports the version to be **8.5.0-alpha.9**.
+Verify that the About box reports the version to be **8.5.0-alpha.9**.

 3) Open the Jenkins GUI at http://localhost:49001/ and verify its up and running.